-Thank you for visiting our waitlist page — we hope you are still excited about Cornell Engineering.
-Please take a moment to read the information below to understand the process.
+Thank you for visiting our waitlist page.
+We hope you remain excited about Cornell Engineering.
+Please take a moment to read the information below to understand our waitlist process.

 Frequently Asked Questions